sassoftware/sasoptpy/_sources/guide/sessions.rst.txt

 >>> s.terminate()

+.. _sas-sessions:

 SAS Sessions
 ~~~~~~~~~~~~

-A :class:`saspy.SASsession` session is needed to solve optimization
+A :class:`saspy.SASsession` session is needed in order to use sasoptpy and SAS/OR solvers to solve optimization
-problems with *sasoptpy* by using SAS/OR solvers on SAS 9.4 clients.
+problems on SAS 9.4 clients.

 You can create a sample SAS session as follows: